 “The Liberation” virtual tour and podcast

 After over 75 years since the liberation of the Dachau Concentration Camp, augmented reality is now helping people to experience what actually happened on the day the camp was freed like never before.
-A virtual tour and AR app beam historical photos right into the present day.
+A virtual tour beams historical photos right into the present day.
 Bayerischer Rundfunk developed its digital package “The Liberation” in close collaboration with the Dachau Concentration Camp Memorial Site, which has been able to work on the project thanks to financial support from the Stiftung Erinnerung, Verantwortung und Zukunft (Foundation for Remembrance, Responsibility and Future).

 During the virtual tour, parts of historical photographs are gradually superimposed over pictures of the Memorial Site as it is now.
 This combination of contemporary images of the site and original photos of the liberation is then complemented by audio recordings; these clips give voice to some of the prisoners, liberators and journalists who were actually there, opening up a variety of different perspectives on how that day unfolded.
 So the Memorial Site itself acts as a kind of projection screen, with multimedia content creating a vivid audiovisual picture of the liberation of Dachau Concentration Camp.